k2co3-0803-n/log/README.md

 # log (50〜60年後の楽しみ with Shimizu)

+###

+### 2026/08/13
+Farewell Party with old friend from junior high school.
+Went to a restaurant, did fireworks, and sang at a snack bar.

+### 2026/08/12
+Slept all day.
+I watched the Porco Rosso.
+So nice.
+Especially the theme music.

+### 2026/08/11
+Moved out to Nagano.
+Met my nieces at my sister's house and met my grand parents.
+My house's cats are so cute.

+### 2026/08/10
+Farewell party at Shibuya with Kagami-San, Retsu-Kun, Hitachi-Kun, and Aiso-kun.
+Big thanks for the time we spent together at Kagami's house.

+### 2026/08/09
+Hang out with Morgane at Enoshima again.
+Two days in a row at Enoshima.

+### 2026/08/08
+Surfing at Enoshima beach with Noro-San.
+Became friends with Kento and Nagisa.
+Nagisa was studying at the Netherlands coincidentally and gave me lots of information.

+### 2026/08/07
+Wrote lettes and say goodbye to Kobayashi-Sensei, Kohno-San, Kiyono-San, Ikawa-San, and Kokudo-San.

+### 2026/08/06
+Handed in notification of moving out to foreign countries to Kohoku-Ku ward office and handled the National Health Insurance and the National Pension Insurance.

 ### 2026/08/05
 lay on the bed all day because of a sick.
-Got from throat cold from clubbing.
+Got a throat cold from clubbing.
 Sh*t.

 ### 2026/08/04
 Organized what to do for moving to the Netherlands.
+A ship to Ogasawara islands was cancelled because of typhoon 13.
+Sad.

 ### 2026/08/03
 - My 24th birthday.